-New highly efficient combined-cycle cogeneration unit EL-TO Zagreb CCPP, with electrical output of 150 MWe and heat output of 114 MWt will be a reliable pillar of secure electricity and heat supply of the City of Zagreb.
-This is particularly important in times of serious disturbances in the electric power system since the interruptions of electricity and heat supply in the City of Zagreb will be kept to a minimum.
+The new highly efficient combined-cycle cogeneration unit EL-TO Zagreb CCPP, with electrical output of 150 MWe and heat output of 114 MWt will be a pillar of reliable electricity and heat supply of the City of Zagreb.
+This is particularly important in times of serious disturbances in the electric power system since electricity and heat supply interruptions in the City of Zagreb will be kept to a minimum.

-During project development HEP took into account the fact that uninterrupted production of heat and process steam at the EL-TO Zagreb site must be secured for the needs of consumers in the western part of the City of Zagreb after 1 January 2018, when Croatia started to oblige the provisions of the EU Directive on industrial emissions came into force.
+During project development HEP took into account the fact that uninterrupted production of heat and process steam at the EL-TO Zagreb site must be secured for the needs of heat and process steam consumers in the western part of the City of Zagreb after 1 January 2018, when Croatia was required to apply the provisions of the EU Industrial Emissions Directive.

-In accordance with the energy efficiency guidelines, which are an integral part of the strategic energy documents of the EU and Croatia, HEP will build a new combined-cycle cogeneration unit with significant savings in primary energy consumption for the cogeneration process, which shall replace part of the old and worn-out units at the EL-TO Zagreb site.
+In accordance with the energy efficiency guidelines, which are an integral part of the strategic energy documents of the EU and the Republic of Croatia, HEP will build a new combined-cycle cogeneration unit with exceptionally high primary energy savings, which will replace part of worn-out and obsolete units at the EL-TO Zagreb site.

-specific emissions per generated kWh of energy in comparison to the present situation at the location.
+emissions per kWh of energy produced will be generated compared to the present situation at the site.

 ||City of Zagreb, EL-TO Zagreb CHP plant

 ||EL-TO Zagreb CCPP

 |Type of product:

 |Type of fuel: